 Life itself didn’t decide to cancel mid-season.
 A relief.
 She would understand if she did something worthy of Darwin’s facepalm, but incidentally killing a person twice in the same year was far from sporting.

 It wasn’t the first time Nan came by a block of space she couldn’t sense through.
 Some rooms in the white fortress that was the Vespa’s sick bay drew dark spots inside her bubble of awareness.
 Being inside one was a unique, rather unpleasant, experience.
 For the slightest moment, she felt as though she was choking on herself.
 Much worse than dragging her nails on a chalkboard, but just as overrated after realizing the source of her distress.

 A mass of blurs poked through the glass door on the far side.
-Whatever insufferable material that blotted out her more than mundane senses left the roar of voices and thuds of metal alone.
-The room called to her, dangling her leg license in front of her eyes, just behind a wall of discomfort.
+Whatever the insufferable material that blotted out her more than mundane senses was left the roar of voices and thuds of metal alone.
+The room called to her, dangling her leg license in front of her eyes just behind a wall of discomfort.